 Drew T. Posted March 6 Author Share Posted March 6 Thanks guys!
 Quote Link to post Share on other sites

-Drew T. Posted yesterday at 10:36 AM Author Share Posted yesterday at 10:36 AM Hi guys, Time for an update now that painting is mostly complete.
+Drew T. Posted March 20 Author Share Posted March 20 Hi guys, Time for an update now that painting is mostly complete.
 After getting the red and white colors down, it was time to paint the black striping.
 Although the Freedom Models kit includes the black stripes on the decal sheet, I wanted to paint them since I figured using the decals would require paint touch up anyway.
 Plus, I always paint on markings whenever I can just to avoid decal silvering and hiding the decal film.
 The black striping consists of a wide and narrow stripe on the red and white border.
 To get the width of the stripes correct, I bought several widths of narrow masking tape from Amazon and found three widths that were correct.
 Quote Link to post Share on other sites

 Recommended Posts